Ruby slippers: The Wizard of Oz (1939)

 The last known pair may have been made for Bobbie Koshay, Garland's stunt double.
 This is most likely the size 6B pair (owned first by Roberta Bauman, then Anthony Landini, and currently by David Elkouby) whose lining says "Double" instead of "Judy Garland".
 However, some believe this pair may have been the second pair created, therefore explaining the "Double" in the lining, but still worn by Garland and Koshay.
 Several pairs of Garland's own shoes are size 61/2.
 Also, Garland can be seen wearing this pair in photos taken after the film's primary shooting was finished in 1939.

-In the film sequence where trees pelt the Scarecrow with apples, Garland can be briefly glimpsed wearing black shoes instead of the slippers.
+In the film sequence where trees pelt the Scarecrow with their apples, Garland can be briefly glimpsed wearing black shoes instead of the slippers.
+She reportedly found the slippers so uncomfortable that she wore them only when her feet were on camera.